 Historians have long been drawn to choosing metaphors to describe this region.
-It has been called ‘the gates of Europe’ as many people, cultures, tastes and religion have entered Europe through Ukrainian lands.
-It has also been regarded as ‘the cradle of many peoples and cultures’ because Ukrainians, Poles, Jews, Tatars, Belarusians, Roma, Russians, Bulgarians, Greeks, Armenians, Germans and Romanians lived and worked alongside one another for centuries.
+It has been called ‘the gates of Europe’ as many people, cultures, tastes and religions have entered Europe through Ukrainian lands.
+It has also been regarded as ‘the cradle of many peoples and cultures’ because Ukrainians, Poles, Jews, Tatars, Belarusians, Roma, Bulgarians, Greeks, Armenians, Germans and Romanians lived and worked alongside one another for centuries.

 We learn from Herodotus that the Scythians, the ancient nomadic people, lived here a few centuries before Christ.
 They traded with Greeks and fought with Persians.
 Compatriots of the Greek father of history loved Ukraine’s Black Sea coast as well.
 When the brilliance of the ancient civilization dimmed, the Slavs entered the historic arena.
 Archaeological research shows that their ancestral homeland was the Ukrainian land.